tanqinyong/tp/docs/UserGuide.md

     - These are not case-sensitive
   - `12:00-13:00 MON`, `16:59-22:00 sun` are valid.
   - `13:00-11:00 MON`, `16:0000-19:1234 MON`, `16:00-17:00 SUNDAY` are not valid.
+  - Overlapping appointments between students are strictly not allowed as TutorRec is for tutors who provide 1-to-1 tutoring.

 ### Viewing help : `help`